 It’s not too late to ask the governor to veto this bill!
 Click here to send a message to Governor Ron DeSantis reminding him of the harm that this bill brings to the mental health of LGBTQ+ youth and families across the state of Florida.

-Family Equality is thrilled to welcome Brandon Gill to our new People + Culture Department!
+Family Equality is thrilled to welcome Lee Means to our Program Department as the Director of Equity + Justice!